pxhanus/phasmo_notes/README.md

 Crucifix: range normally 3m for all ghosts except banshee (5m) -- Oct 2021

-Myth: Jinn faster when they don't see a player and are just roaming around -- Aug 2021

 Ghost events: drop sanity by 10% -- Aug 2021

+Fingerprints: most ghosts have a 75% chance of leaving fingerprints -- Oct 2021

+Sanity pills: (goes up in 5s) 40% amateur, 25% in nightmare

-Oujia board: failed questions 40% drop, successful questions 10% drop -- Oct 2021
+Oujia board: failed questions 40% drop, successful questions 10% drop -- Oct 2021 (Pre-halloween update)

 Front door: only closes during hunts or ghost event.
 Ghost can't close it by touching it like other doors -- Oct 2021